ldionne/ldionne.github.io/_posts/2015-07-14-empty-variants-and-tuples.md

 Hence, you could create an object of type `tuple<>`, but you can't create an object of type `variant<>`; trying to do so should be a compile-time error.
-I can't really back my intuition by more mathematics than considering the behavior of products and sums on empty collections.
+This intuition is backed by the usual behavior of products and sums on empty collections as defined in mathematics.
 Indeed, we normally define

 $$
     \prod_{x \, \in \, \emptyset} x = 1 \\